Saudi official denies threat to harm UN Khashoggi investigator

 Callamard has called for sanctions against Prince Mohammed over the killing of Khashoggi.
 The prince denies any involvement but has said he bears ultimate responsibility as it happened under his watch.

-U.S. President Joe Biden’s administration, which has taken a tougher stance on Saudi Arabia’s human rights record than that of his predecessor Donald Trump, last month released an intelligence report that said Prince Mohammed approved an operation to capture or kill Khashoggi.
-Saudi Arabia rejected the findings.

-Reporting by Stephanie Nebehay in Geneva and Aziz El Yaakoubi in Dubai; Writing by Raya Jalabi and Stephanie Nebehay; Editing by Matthew Lewis and Peter Graff
+Reporting by Stephanie Nebehay in Geneva and Aziz El Yaakoubi in Dubai; Writing by Raya Jalabi and Stephanie Nebehay; Editing by Matthew Lewis, Peter Graff and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.